Andalusia is a land rich in historic sites, cultural heritage, and appealingly diverse landscapes.

 And you can visit the Orchid Gardens, housed in a building with three glass domes.
 Aside from flowers, you can follow the route of street murals, where hum drum buildings sport artistic masterpieces.

 Estepona also has a fine beach, Playa Rada, that’s less crowded than other Costa del Sol beaches.
 The town also has some culinary cred.
 You’ll find fresh seafood galore.

-Malaga was the birthplace of Pablo Picasso.
-His museum in Malaga is one of seven Picasso museums in Europe.
+There are other museums for art lovers as well.
 In 2015, the Centre Pompidou Malaga, a pop up branch of the Paris institution, opened to great fanfare in a colorful modern cube.
-There's also a satellite of Madrid's Thyssen-Bornemisza Museum.
+There’s also a satellite of Madrid’s Thyssen-Bornemisza Museum.